High Blood Calcium

 High Calcium Levels and Hyperparathyroidism

 In any case, elevated PTH levels in the blood are harmful.
 Ionized calcium levels are measured in patients with suspected hyperparathyroidism.
 Even if the calcium levels do not rise further than slightly elevated levels, there is still continual damage being done to your bones and skeletal system.
 The long-term effects of this damage are severe and permanent.
-Because the constant thinning of the bones, a ‘wait and see’ approach is not advised if there is a suspicion of parathyroid disease.
+A ‘wait and see’ approach is not advised if there is a suspicion of parathyroid disease.

 New testing and surgical techniques have dramatically changed the way parathyroid operations are performed.
-Minimally invasive parathyroid surgery is an outpatient procedure that requires an incision of only one-inch, and the procedure can be performed in less than half an hour.
+Minimally invasive parathyroid surgery is an outpatient procedure that requires a small incision, and the procedure can be performed quickly.
 Minimally invasive surgery helps patients recover faster with minimal neck scarring.

 Learn more about your parathyroid surgery treatment options.